Events, training and networks for education professionals

 For further information on professional networks contact the RNIB Children, Young People and Families Team at firstname.lastname@example.org

-The VI Forum is a UK based email discussion network, established to support staff working within education.
-The list aims to facilitate discussion of issues relating to the teaching of students who are blind or partially sighted and provide an opportunity for teachers and other educational practitioners to discuss issues, share best practice, resources and provide a practical information-sharing forum.
+It is for discussing issues relating to the teaching of students with visual impairments.
+The list aims to provide an opportunity for teachers and other educational practitioners to discuss issues and provide a practical information-sharing forum.

 Subscribe to the Education enewsletter to get the latest research, policy and resources news for education professionals.Sign up